SannaAb/EBV_RNASeqPipeline/README.md

 ```

-*Dependencies*
+**Dependencies**

 * TrimGalore/0.4.0
 * fastqc/0.11.2
+* cutadapt/1.9

 ## Alignment

-The quality filtered reads are aligned towards the Human (Grch38) and EBV (NC_007605.1) reference genomes using STAR We are aligning to the two reference genomes seperately to make sure we are not missing possible human-like regions within the viral reference.
+The quality filtered reads are aligned towards the Human (Grch38) and EBV (NC_007605.1) reference genomes using STAR.
+We are aligning to the two reference genomes seperately to make sure we are not missing possible human-like regions within the viral reference.

-*Modification in script*:
+**Modification in script**:

 * Paths to reference genomes
 * Path to STAR executable

-*How to run*
+**How to run**

 ```